 water resources Act means an Act that the Minister administers, to the extent to which the Act relates to water resources.

-[Section 18 inserted by No. 38 of 2007 s.
+[Section 18 inserted: No. 38 of 2007 s.
 107.]

 19. Term of office

 (1) The term for which a person is appointed to be a member of the Council is to be fixed in the instrument of appointment and is not to exceed 3 years.